Tuatara: Genomic characteristics

-DNA methylation

 DNA methylation is a very common modification in animals and the distribution of CpG sites within genomes affects this methylation.
 Specifically, 81% of these CpG sites have been found to be methylated in the tuatara genome.
 Recent publications propose that this high level of methylation may be due to the amount of repeating elements that exist in the genome of this animal.
 This pattern is closer to what occurs in organisms such as zebrafish, about 78%, while in humans it is only 70%.